Bitcoin Miner: Buy, Host, or Co-Own? The 2026 Decision Guide

 Here is the 2026 cost landscape across the main approaches:

 One critical note on hosted-mining headline rates.
 A hosting rate of $0.045/kWh in a DACH or EU grid almost always implies a curtailment-enabled or off-peak contract.
 Real operational uptime at that price tier typically sits between 50% and 80%, not 99%.
-GM3 achieves approximately 96% real uptime at $0.028–0.057/kWh because its energy comes from baseload Itaipú hydropower through direct contracts with Paraguay's national grid operator ANDE — not from a curtailment-based product.
+GM3 achieves approximately 96% real uptime at $0.028 to $0.057/kWh because its energy comes from baseload Itaipú hydropower through direct contracts with Paraguay's national grid operator ANDE, not from a curtailment-based product.
 Comparing $/kWh across providers is only meaningful if you normalise for uptime.

 ---